-- (i) Mr. Huang Bo has been appointed as an executive director, the Chairman, the Chief Executive Officer of the Company on 12 December 2023. - (ii) Mr. Huang Yuanming has been appointed as an executive director of the Company on 12 December 2023. - (iii) Ms. Zhang Jinhua has been appointed as an executive director of the Company on 8 February 2024. - (iv) Mr. Chiu Tung Ping resigned as an executive director, the Chairman, the Chief Executive Officer of the Company on 12 December 2023. - (v) Ms. Yuen Hing Lan resigned as an executive director of the Company on 12 December 2023. - (vi) Mr. Cheung Ting Kin and Mr. Qiao Wencai have been appointed as independent non-executive directors of the Company on 12 December 2023. - (vii) Ms. Shan Jinlan and Mr. Wang Zhuchen resigned as an independent non-executive director of the Company on 12 December 2023.
+- (i) Mr. Huang Bo has ceased to be Chief Executive Officer of the Company but will remain as an executive Director and the Chairman of the Board on 30 December 2024. - (ii) Mr. Tse Man Kit Keith, an executive director and Chief Executive Officer of the Company on 30 December 2024. - (iii) Mr. Huang Yuanming has been appointed as an executive director of the Company on 12 December 2023. - (iv) Ms. Zhang Jinhua has been appointed as an executive director of the Company on 8 February 2024. - (v) Mr. Chiu Tung Ping resigned as an executive director, the Chairman, the Chief Executive Officer of the Company on 12 December 2023. - (vi) Ms. Yuen Hing Lan resigned as an executive director of the Company on 12 December 2023. - (vii) Mr. Cheung Ting Kin and Mr. Qiao Wencai have been appointed as independent non-executive directors of the Company on 12 December 2023. - (viii) Ms. Shan Jinlan and Mr. Wang Zhuchen resigned as an independent non-executive director of the Company on 12 December 2023.

-12. DIRECTOR AND CHIEF EXECUTIVE'S OFFICER'S EMOLUMENTS (Continued)
+12. DIRECTORS' AND CHIEF EXECUTIVE OFFICER'S EMOLUMENTS (Continued)